Jefferson Bible: Publication history

 After completion of the Life and Morals, about 1820, Jefferson shared it with a number of friends, but he never allowed it to be published during his lifetime.

 The most complete form Jefferson produced was inherited by his grandson, Thomas Jefferson Randolph, and was acquired in 1895 by the National Museum in Washington.
 The book was later published as a lithographic reproduction by an act of the United States Congress in 1904.
 Beginning in 1904 and continuing every other year until the 1950s, new members of Congress were given a copy of the Jefferson Bible.
 Until the practice first stopped, copies were provided by the Government Printing Office.
 A private organization, the Libertarian Press, revived the practice in 1997.

 In January 2013, the American Humanist Association published an edition of the Jefferson Bible, distributing a free copy to every member of Congress and President Barack Obama.
 A Jefferson Bible For the Twenty-First Century adds samples of passages that Jefferson chose to omit, as well as examples of the "best" and "worst" from the Hebrew Bible, the Quran, the Bhagavad Gita, the Buddhist Sūtras, and the Book of Mormon.

 The Smithsonian published the first full-color facsimile of the Jefferson Bible on November 1, 2011.
 Released in tandem with a Jefferson Bible exhibit at the National Museum of American History, the reproduction features introductory essays by Smithsonian Political History curators Harry R. Rubenstein and Barbara Clark Smith, and Smithsonian Senior Paper Conservator Janice Stagnitto Ellis.
 The book's pages were digitized using a Hasselblad H4D50-50 megapixel DSLR camera and a Zeiss 120 macro lens, and were photographed by Smithsonian photographer, Hugh Talman.

 The entire Jefferson Bible is available to view, page-by-page, on the Smithsonian National Museum of American History's website.
 The high-resolution digitization enables the public to see the minute details and anomalies of each page.

-The text is in the public domain and is freely available on the Internet.
+The text is in the public domain and is thus freely available on the Internet.